-A former Nuclear Energy Worker, Prakash Krishnan (any pronoun) is an artist-researcher, writer, and community worker completing a Master of Arts in Media Studies at Concordia University in Tio’tia:ke (Montréal).
-His current research involves using collective, anti-authorial, and community-first curatorial practices to engage in archival research that explores how culture is produced within multiply-marginalized communities.
+A former Nuclear Energy Worker, Prakash Krishnan (any pronoun) is an artist-researcher, writer, media practitioner, community worker and Master of Arts candidate in Media Studies at Concordia University in Tio’tia:ke (Montréal).
+His thesis, tentatively titled “South Asian Instagram: Networked diasporic publics and the online participatory community archive” explores the use of collective, anti-authorial, and community-based curatorial practices within the context of digital social media platforms.

 - anti-ableist & critical disability studies